Largest Baseball Contract Packages

 NEW YORK (AP) — Baseball contracts worth $200 million or more.
 Figures were obtained by The Associated Press from player and management sources and include all guaranteed income but not income from potential incentive bonuses.
-There is no distinction for deferred money (x-pending):
+There is no distinction for deferred money:

 |Player, Club